 Rear Coupler:

-To fire the rear coupler, quickly tap the Bell button once followed by three quick taps of the Whistle button, allowing approximately 1⁄2 second to lapse between each quick button press.
+To fire the rear coupler, press the Bell button once followed immediately by three pushes of the Whistle button.
 The sound of the liftbar and air line depletion will play, and the knuckle will be released.

 Front Coupler: